railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Invoicing Goods
 -----------------

-Use the menu  *Financial Management > Invoices > Customer Invoice > Draft Customer Invoices*  to open a list of invoices generated by Open ERP.
+Use the menu :menuselection:`Financial Management --> Invoices --> Customer Invoice --> Draft Customer Invoices` to open a list of invoices generated by Open ERP.
 These are in the \ ``Draft``\   state, which means that they don't yet have any presence in the accounting system.
 You'll find a draft invoice has been created for the order \ ``SO/001``\   once you have despatched the goods because you'd selected \ ``Automatic Invoice after Delivery``\  .

 Once you confirm an invoice, Open ERP assigns it a unique number, and all of the corresponding accounting entries are generated.
 So open the invoice and click  *Create*  to do that and move the invoice into an \ ``Open``\   state.